cherche/lights-out/README.md

 ### Instructions

-By clicking or tapping one of the circles, you toggle all surrounding circles - white to black and vice-versa.
+By clicking or tapping one of the tiles, you toggle all surrounding tiles - white to black and vice-versa.
 The point of the game is to turn off all the lights.